-- 10.1 The street trading year runs from 1 April until 31 March each year.
-Consents can only be issued for a maximum of 12 months. - When pitches are available, they will be advertised at www.arun.gov.uk/other-licences.
+- 11.1 The street trading year runs from 1 April until 31 March each year.
+Consents can only be issued for a maximum of 12 months. - 11.2 When pitches are available they will be advertised at www.arun.gov.uk/other-licences .
 Applications will be invited during a specified time.
-Persons wishing to trade on an existing market should contact the relevant operator. - Articles to be sold by the trader must be clearly detailed on the application form.
-Words such as 'miscellaneous', 'homeware', 'hardware', 'food and drink' and 'brick-a-brac' etc will not be accepted.
-Please note appendix 7 of this policy provides outline details of goods that are prohibited from sale. - The website page will detail what information needs to accompany an application.
-This will include: - · details of the site that the applicant wishes to trade - operating days and hours - photographs of units or stalls that comply with the specifications set out in this policy - details of items to be sold etc. - 10.5 Applicants will be asked to sign a self-declaration relating to criminal convictions. - 10.6 Applications will be considered by officers after consultation with Sussex Police, West Sussex County Council Highways and Environmental Health (the full application details will be shared with the authorities).
-Consideration will be given to criminal convictions in line with the conviction's information at Appendix 6 and the applicant being able to demonstrate they have considered safeguarding matters. - 10.7 Comments made by the consultees during the consultation period will be considered by officers.
-Officers will also consider the suitability of the site and the applicant taking account of, but not exclusively, the criteria in this policy.
-Each application will be decided on its own merits. - Where more than one application is received for an available site, account will be taken of the steps to promote the 'Purposes' outlined in this policy together with the suitability of the proposal.
+Persons wishing to trade on an existing market should contact the relevant operator.
+Please see our website for details. - 11.3 Articles to be sold by the trader must be clearly detailed on the application form.
+Words such as 'miscellaneous', 'homeware', 'hardware', 'food and drink' and 'brick-a-brack' etc will not be accepted.
+Please note this policy provides outline details of goods that are prohibited from sale. - 11.4 The website page will detail what information needs to accompany an application.
+This will include details of the site that the applicant wishes to trade, operating days and hours, photographs of units, details of items to be sold etc. - 11.5 Applicants will be asked to sign a self-declaration relating to criminal convictions. - 11.6 Applications will be considered by officers after consultation with Sussex Police, West Sussex County Council Highways and Environmental Health (the full application details will be shared with the authorities).
+Consideration will be given to criminal convictions in line with the conviction's information at Appendix 6 and the applicant being able to demonstrate they have considered safeguarding matters. - 11.7 Account will be taken of any comments made by the consultees during the consultation period.
+The authority will consider the suitability of the site and the applicant taking account of, but not exclusively, the criteria in this policy.
+Each application will be decided on its own merits.

+Where more than one application is received for an available site, account will be taken of the steps to promote the 'Purposes' outlined in this policy together with the suitability of the proposal.
 A pitch will be allocated to the applicant who most closely meets the requirements of the policy and additional information detailed during advertising.
-(Appendix 8) Applications will be scored in cases where several applications are received.
+A scoring criterion (Appendix 8) will be applied in cases where a number of applications are received.
 If alternative pitches are available for additional applicants and they meet requirements, these pitches will be offered.